 Manage Glossaries

-Lara’s Glossaries feature gives you full control over domain-specific terminology to ensure consistent and accurate translations across your content.
-With this feature, you can:
+Lara’s Glossaries feature gives you full control over domain-specific terminology to ensure consistent, predictable, and brand-aligned translations across your applications.

 • List existing glossaries to manage your translation assets.